"Thanks again for all the hard work you put in to providing us with another fantastic holiday - we loved every minute!."...... Mr and Mrs J, July 2014

 ACCOMMODATION AND FOOD

-Full-board accommodation is provided, with three nights at Ngaresero Lodge, Arusha, two nights at Speke Bay Lodge, Lake Victoria, three nights at Seronera Lodge, Central Serengeti, two nights at Ndutu Lodge, Ngorongoro Conservation Area, two nights at Sopa Lodge, Ngorongoro Crater, two nights at Tloma Lodge, Ngorongoro Highlands, and two nights at Tarangire Safari Lodge (plus a day use room back at Ngaresero Lodge, Arusha).
+Full-board accommodation is provided, with three nights at Ngaresero Lodge, Arusha, two nights at Speke Bay Lodge, Lake Victoria, three nights at Seronera Lodge, Central Serengeti, two nights at Ndutu Lodge, Ngorongoro Conservation Area, two nights at Sopa Lodge, Ngorongoro Crater, one night at Bougainvillea Safari Lodge, Ngorongoro Highlands, one night at Manyara Serena Hotel and two nights at Tarangire Safari Lodge (plus a day use room back at Ngaresero Lodge, Arusha).
 All rooms have en suite facilities.
 All accommodation is of a high standard and meals are excellent.
-We will normally have lunch at the lodges, but occasionally we may take a packed lunch.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with dinner on 20th, ending with lunch on 6th), soft drinks at meal times, local transport by safari vehicles, park entrance fees and international flights.
+All birdwatching excursions with Bird Holidays leader and expert local guide, full-board accommodation (starting with dinner on 23rd, ending with lunch on 9th), soft drinks at meal times, bottled water throughout, local transport by safari vehicles, park entrance fees and international flights.